Culsans: Appearance

 The two Cortona figures are different in that Selvans only has one face and wears a different style cap which seems to be made from an animal skin of some sort, possibly from a lion or a wolf.
 Selvans is equated by some scholars to the Roman god Silvanus.
 Selvans, like Culśanś is probably a god who protected boundaries, liminal spaces, gates and doorways.

-Another noteworthy aspect of these two Cortona figures, is the way their hands, and especially, their fingers are positioned.
+Another noteworthy aspect of these two Cortona figures is the way their hands, and especially, their fingers are positioned.
 There is a passage by the Roman author Pliny the Elder in which he describes a statue of Janus where his fingers are positioned to represent the 365 (CCCLXV) days of the year.
 This has led many scholars to consider whether the finger positions of the Cortona statuettes may also be significant.
 If the finger positions were meant to render a number value related to the calendar, it could suggest that Culśanś had an association with time and the cycle of the year just like Janus.

 The typical portrayal of Culśanś and Selvans as beardless youths exemplified by these Cortona figures stands in contrast to renderings of their Roman counterparts, Janus and Silvanus, who are usually shown as bearded, older men.
 Three coins from Volterra, all dating to the 3rd or 2nd c.
 BCE, also depict Culśanś as a youthful, beardless bifrons.

 Krauskopf includes a 2nd c.
 BCE terracotta bust from Vulci of a double-faced bearded figure on her list of possible representations of Culśanś.
 This figure is more easily likened to representations of Janus, but some scholars have questioned the bust’s identification as Culśanś.

 Culśanś also differs from Janus in most of his representations, in that he wears a special cap.
 Some scholars have compared it to a petasos, the traveller’s hat worn by the Greek god, Hermes.
 Others see a possible connection to the galerus, a special hat worn by Roman priests which the Romans likely adopted from the Etruscans.

 A (possible) representation of Culśanś that is of a very different nature than the Cortona figure, occurs on a stone sarcophagus from Tuscania, dating to 300 BCE.
 This sarcophagus shows an older, bearded bifrons wielding a sickle blade in a scene of combat.
 The imagery has been interpreted as relating to quite differing narratives.
 Maggiani identifies the two-faced figure as the Greek mythological guard called Argos.
-De Grummond, on the other hand, recognizes the figure as Culśanś and interprets the imagery as a Gigantomachy scene in which Culśanś plays a role.
+Nancy Thomson de Grummond, on the other hand, recognizes the figure as Culśanś and interprets the imagery as a Gigantomachy scene in which Culśanś plays a role.